vjar/macvtap-mknod-for-unprivileged-netns/README.md

 ## Installation

-Either download and extract a release, or prepare the cloned repo with `autoreconf --install`, and follow the release installation.
+Either download and extract a release, or prepare the cloned repo with `autoreconf --install`, and follow the release installation guide.

 From releases
 ```